Frequently Asked Questions

 The College of Information and Computer Science Senior Recognition Ceremony will follow HFA's.
-While there is no need to exit the building immediately after the ceremony, we appreciate your cooperation in allowing the them to begin setting up the space for their ceremony soon after ours has ended.
+We appreciate your cooperation in leaving the building very soon after the end of the ceremony to allow the College of Information to begin setting up the space for their ceremony.

 How do we get there?
 Where do we park?

 The Commencement: Traveling to Campus webpage can help those who need directions to campus.
 Although traffic should be less congested on Saturday than is typical on Friday, graduates and their guests should plan to arrive well in advance of any events they plan to attend.